branko3000/cmlrpg/readme.md

 The higher the deviance, the less reliable the weapon is, but the more damage could be dealt.

 When the health of one combatant falls below 0 his action is still resolved (so a killed enemy could still hit you in the round you've killed him, thats how gun's work!).
 Afterwards the fight ends.
 When the player dies the game ends.
 A killed enemy will yield XP.

+### Patterns

+Weapon and armor are not the only things that make an enemy hard to deal with.
+The pattern is quite important as well.
+You have to think about the following things when designing a pattern: how much damage will it deal?
+How random will it be?
+How hard is it to recognise?

+The damage output of a pattern is important, as the game is not over when the fight is done.
+The more damage this enemy will deal before he is dead, the harder the game will be to continue.
+The most damaging pattern is obviously: `'RS'`.
+Try to mix in some longer moments of dodging to reduce damage output, especially with highly damaging weapons attached.

+The randomness of a pattern is mainly due to the usage of the `X`.
+The more `X` the harder it will be to recognise, as you cannot be sure if the action was random or part of the pattern.
+But the `*` can seem to be random as well, as the player is unable to know if the actual action came from the `X` or the `*`.
+So to control, how good a pattern is to recognise (and therefore to be easily beaten) you have to think about the amount of `X` and `*` characters in it.

+But the length of the pattern is important as well.
+The shorter it is, the faster the player will notice when the pattern starts again and will be able to beat it.
+Mixing in *fake* repeats can make a pattern harder to guess, just as the usage of `X` will.
+When you have `'RRSDSRRSSD'` the player might guess, that the second time the double reload appears, the pattern is already repeating.
+He might then dodge the first shot (good) but will then reload, as he is expecting the enemy to dodge anyways.
+The player will then be hit by a shot he was totally not expecting.

+Here are some patterns with comments on their difficulty:

+- `RDS` - insanely easy
+- `RDSRSD` - easy with a fake repeat
+- `RDSR**` - easy to guess but very hard to combat
+- `DX` - insanely easy
+- `DRDXDRD*` - easier to recognise then to combat
+- `RXR*X` - very hard tp recognise and combat.
+The combination `R*X` makes sure, that atleast some damage is done, even if most of the `X` come out as a *dodge*.

+## Planned Features

+- **Advanced Inventory**
+  - Adding a *real* inventory with inventory spaces
+  - Items can be *picked up*, *switched*, *dropped* or *inspected*
+  - optional: can be turned on and off from the config, will then replace the standard loot dialogue
+  - custom *minInventorySize*, *maxInventorySize*, optional inventory upgrades at level up or at item pick up.
+- **Advanced damage systems**
+  - Extending the standard damage system (mediumdamage +/- deviance - armor = damage )
+  - Adding a Rock-Paper-Scissor System using elements
+  - Elements can be translated from the library
+  - Weapon and armor items can have an optional
+- Adding a third itemtype like potions which can be consumed for specific effect
+- Maybe adding a bit more depth to the damage system, such as DOT and elementary damage
+- Supporting different weapons in the combat system, such as magic and close combat weapons
+- Having different classes and having skills for the classes
+- Having some sort of online filechecker, that checks if all needed propertys are given
+- Renaming Avatars to Interfaces and adding two more: a TTS one and a textfield one
+- Fallbacks and Being capable of always taking singular strings, objects or arrays of string or objects as an input and automatically adjusting the handling of the input.

+## To Do's for yd release

+- Add support for different sex
+- *Item drop from enemys*
+- Adding more `happening`s, some that use touch
+- Level up mit Message
+- Konsole mit Emojis